-Notice of Data Event
+Notice of Data [Event/Breach]

-Dear << Name 1>>:
+Dear << Name 1>> << Name 2>>:

-OneTouchPoint, Inc. ("OTP") writes to notify you of an incident that may affect the privacy of some of your information.
-OTP is a vendor who provides printing and mailing services to various health insurance carriers and medical providers, including <<Var Data 2 - Covered Entity>> << Var Data 3 - Selected Text>>.
-To perform these services, OTP was provided certain information related to a health assessment you received.
+Breckenridge Insurance Services ("BIS") writes to notify you of an incident affected the privacy of some of your information.
+BIS is an insurance broker who provides property insurance for employers, including <<employer name>>.
+To perform these services, BIS was provided certain information contained in an insurance application submitted by your employer.
 This letter includes details of the incident, our response, and steps you may take to better protect against possible misuse of your information, should you feel it appropriate to do so.

 What Happened?
-On April 28, 2022, OTP discovered encrypted files on certain computer systems.
+On July 5, 2022, BIS discovered suspicious activity on certain computer systems.
 We immediately launched an investigation, with the assistance of third-party forensic specialists, to determine the nature and scope of the activity.
-Our investigation determined that there was unauthorized access to certain of our servers beginning on April 27, 2022.
-Through the investigation, we learned that we would be unable to determine what specific files the unauthorized actor viewed within our network.
-OTP provided a summary of our investigation to our business customers beginning on June 3, 2022.
-OTP later determined that the impacted systems contained certain information related to you.
-While we were unable to say definitively if your information was accessed by the unauthorized actor, we are notifying you of the event in an abundance of caution.
-OTP has seen no evidence of misuse of any information related to this incident. <<Var Data 2 - Covered Entity>>>'s systems were not impacted by this incident.
+Our investigation determined that there was unauthorized access to certain of our servers beginning on May 26, 2022.
+We learned on July 11, 2022, that certain information related to our customers was stolen from BIS network.
+BIS undertook a review of impacted files and later determined that the files contained certain information related to you.
+BIS has seen no evidence of misuse of any information related to this incident.
+Our business customers' systems were not impacted by this incident.

 What Information Was Involved?
-OTP determined that the following information related to you was present on the impacted OTP servers: your name, member ID, and information that you may have provided during your health assessment.
-Your social security number and financial information were not impacted by this event.
+BIS determined that the following information related to you was present within the impacted files: your name, <<data elements>>.

 What We Are Doing.
 Upon discovery, we immediately commenced an investigation to confirm the nature and scope of the incident.
-We reported this incident to law enforcement, and we are taking steps to implement additional safeguards and review policies and procedures relating to data privacy and security.
+We reported this incident to law enforcement and are cooperating and assisting in the investigation.
+We are taking steps to implement additional safeguards and review policies and procedures relating to data privacy and security.